dejanpls/ticTacToe/README.md

-Here’s a concise and professional **README.md** for your Tic Tac Toe project:

----

 # Tic Tac Toe

 A simple and interactive Tic Tac Toe game built with HTML, CSS, and JavaScript.
 Play against a computer opponent and enjoy a responsive and modern design.